droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 > [!profile]+ **Profile: Bianca Stoyanovich**
 > **Roleplaying Information**
 > ***Resonance.*** When the players first meet her, Bianca should inspire sympathy for her anxiety and uncertainty and endearment for her good spirits in the faith of a stressful dilemma.
 >
 > ***Emotions.*** Bianca most often feels melancholy, cheerful, amused, thoughtful, curious, desperate, or anxious.
 >
 > ***Motivations.*** Bianca wants to keep Kiril safe, happy, and sane while protecting the pack and innocent Barovians from his wrath, hunger, and ambitions.
 >
 > ***Inspirations.*** When playing Bianca, channel Yennefer of Vengerberg (*The Witcher*), Rogue (*X-Men*), and Princess Amidala (*Star Wars*).
 >
 > **Character Information**
 > ***Persona.*** To the world, Bianca is an excitable, albeit surprisingly refined woman.
 To those she trusts, Bianca is anxious and desperate to bring Kiril back from the brink of madness.
 Deep down, Bianca wonders if she regrets joining Kiril as a **werewolf**.
 >
 > ***Morale.*** In a fight, Bianca would attempt to negotiate or flee, but fight savagely if cornered.
 >
 > ***Relationships.*** Bianca is Kiril's mate and wife, and the disinherited daughter of a noble family outside of Barovia.

 If the players identify themselves or Ezmerelda as the owner of the wagon, Bianca apologizes profusely for stealing from it.
 "I didn't mean to be a thief," she says, looking abashed.
 "I was just curious."

 Bianca can share the following information if asked:

 * Her name is Bianca.
 She is an herbalist who lives in the woods nearby with her husband, Kiril.
 (This is a half-truth.
-While Bianca is knowledgeable about and skilled with the use of herbs, a successful DC 14 Wisdom (Insight) check indicates that Bianca falters slightly upon identifying herself as an “herbalist.")
+While Bianca is knowledgeable about and skilled with the use of herbs, a successful DC 23 Perception check to Sense Motive indicates that Bianca falters slightly upon identifying herself as an “herbalist.")
 If the players ask how she defends herself, Bianca carefully produces a sheathed silver dagger from her furred boot, and assures them she knows how to use it.
 * She saw Ezmerelda’s wagon and was curious about its contents.
 Rather than open the door, she investigated further and found the trapdoor on its bottom, which she used to enter and explore its interior.
 * She took the lyre and perfume because they reminded her of memories she had from long ago—"from before I met my husband."
 She took the scrolls because she has always been fascinated by books, but was disappointed when she proved unable to decipher them.
 (This is a lie.
-A successful DC 14 Wisdom (Insight) check reveals that Bianca’s eyes flicker toward the scrolls when she mentions her inability to decipher them.)
+A successful DC 25 Perception check to Sense Motive reveals that Bianca’s eyes flicker toward the scrolls when she mentions her inability to decipher them.)
 * The song she was singing is titled “The Lunatic’s Lament," and is about a woman who falls in love with the moon and chases it off a cliff, ultimately falling to her death.
 After pausing for a moment, she adds, softly: "Have you ever fallen in love with someone, and wondered if you made a mistake?"

 If the players ask about Bianca's husband, she is willing to share the following information:

 * Thirteen years ago, Bianca was the daughter of a wealthy family.
 She forfeited her inheritance, however, when she fell in love with a brawny and strapping young logger named Kiril Stoyanovich.
 Against her parents' wishes, she fled from her comfortable life to live with him in a cottage in the nearby woods.
 * While "the vampire" slept, the wilds were more peaceful—but ever since Strahd awoke, Kiril has been "haunted—not by any ghost, but by his own rage."
 (If the players ask what Kiril is enraged by, Bianca states simply and soberly: "A lack of power.
 An absence of control.")
 * Bianca is horrified if any of the players suggest—even implicitly—that Kiril might have harmed her, vowing that he "would *never* harm a hair on her head."
 She confesses, however, that he seems to be "trapped in a whirlwind of self-destruction, lashing out at himself and others."
 * "Every week, that . . . rage seems to devour ever-more of him," she adds quietly.
 "I don't know how much of the man I married is still left inside."

 If the players express an interest in doing so, Bianca requests their counsel, asking what they would do in her position.
 While she isn't willing to leave Kiril behind, she appreciates any advice they might lend, and thanks them sincerely for doing so.
 (Bianca isn't willing to lead the players to meet Kiril, but assures them that she'll seek them out if she's unable to quell his anger on her own.)